 Bringing greater transparency to this already well-regulated relationship builds understanding of this collaboration and addresses public concerns about interactions between the medical community and the pharmaceutical industry.
 We believe that openly communicating payments helps foster trust with patients, Healthcare Professionals, government officials and the public, and supports our overall commitment to data transparency and high ethical business standards.
 Novartis has long been dedicated to improving clinical trial data transparency and discloses relationships with patient organizations.

 In several countries, we publish payments to Healthcare Professionals and Organizations in line with local laws or regulations.

 Novartis also complies with the Medicines for Europe (European Generic and Biosimilar Medicines Association) Transparency Rules and Requirements, which defines disclosure rules for the generic, biosimilar and value added medicines industry.

 Novartis Pharmaceuticals Corporation (NPC) is required each year to submit data to the Centers for Medicare and Medicaid Services (CMS) Open Payments program (commonly known as the Sunshine Act) as an applicable manufacturer.
 CMS collects information about certain payments and other transfers of value from applicable manufacturers and group purchasing organizations (GPOs) to physicians and teaching hospitals.
 Open Payments is the federally run transparency program that collects information about these financial relationships and makes it available to the public annually through the CMS Open Payments website.

-In addition to the EFPIA countries and the United States, we publicly disclose payments and transfers of value in Australia, Brazil (Minas Gerais), Canada, Israel and Japan.
+In addition to the EFPIA countries and the United States, we publicly disclose payments and transfers of value in Australia, Brazil, Colombia, Canada, Israel and Japan.
 In Indonesia and Saudi Arabia, transfers of value are reported to the government.
 In South Korea, transfers of value are gathered and shared with the Ministry of Health upon request.